All Episodes

 It's not one state.

-So you can't say this is a state issue, the state of Ohio issue, because the air, the water, and the land that we use uh is uh beyond just uh the one thousand mile the one thousand mile radius uh uh uh concern that they basically uh outlined initially said, hey, if you're a thousand, I guess it's uh thousand uh one mile radius, they said is where we wanted to be concerned about.
+So you can't say this is a state issue, the state of Ohio issue, because the air, the water, and the land that we use is beyond just the 1,000-mile radius concern that they basically outlined initially.

-Well, what what happens when the wind blows?
+Well, what happens when the wind blows?

 What happens when the streams and all the rivers start to flow and they go beyond just that area?

-Plus you got Pennsylvania also involved because they're on the border.
+Plus, you've got Pennsylvania also involved because they're on the border.

-Common sense would dictate federal agencies taking the command presence and taking the lead investigatively from whether it's criminal civil or whether it is in the cleanup, remediation, and monitoring.
+Common sense would dictate federal agencies taking the command presence and taking the lead investigatively from whether it's criminal, civil, or whether it is in the cleanup, remediation, and monitoring.

-This is not hey, we tested the water, we tested the land, we tested the soil, we tested the air, and it's done by a private sector entity like Norfolk.
+This is not, hey, we tested the water, we tested the land, we tested the soil, we tested the air, and it's done by a private sector entity like Norfolk.

 That is not going to work, folks.